pschaus/book_lepl1402/source/part5.rst

         public void run();
     }

 This snippet indicates that to create a thread, we first have to define a class providing a ``run()`` method that will take care of the computations.
-Once a concrete class implementing this ``Runnable`` interface is available, it can be executed as a thread by instantiating the ``Thread`` class.
+Once a concrete class implementing this ``Runnable`` interface is available, it can be executed as a thread by instantiating an object of the ``Thread`` class.

 Using a thread to compute the minimum